mapbox/mbutil/README.md

         $ mb-util tiles world.mbtiles # mbtiles file must not already exist

     Options:
     -h, --help              show this help message and exit --scheme=SCHEME         Tiling scheme of the tiles.
 Default is "xyz" (z/x/y), other options are "tms" which is also z/x/y but uses a flipped y coordinate, and "wms" which replicates the MapServer WMS TileCache directory structure "z/000/000/x/000/000/y.png"''', --image_format=FORMAT
-                            The format of the image tiles, either png or jpg --grid_callback=CALLBACK
+                            The format of the image tiles, either png, jpg, webp or pbf --grid_callback=CALLBACK
                             Option to control JSONP callback for UTFGrid tiles.
 If grids are not used as JSONP, you can remove callbacks specifying --grid_callback=""
       --do_compression      Do mbtiles compression
-      --grid_callback=CALLBACK
-                            Option to control JSONP callback for UTFGrid tiles.
-If grids are not used as JSONP, you can remove callbacks specifying --grid_callback=""
+      --silent              Dictate whether the operations should run silentl

     Export an `mbtiles` file to files on the filesystem: